 A note in the Marmora Herald on April 29, 1909, reported: "The Riverside Cheese Factory will commence operation for the season of 1909 on Monday, May 3rd, under the management of Jessie Williams." suggesting the factory was seasonal.

 Although we have no dates, there also existed in Marmora Township the North Star Cheese and the Champion Cheese and Butter Company, both in Malone.
+Down in Bonarlaw two cheese factories were running in 1898 - the Maple Leaf, and the Big Springs Cheese Factories.

 Terry Bell writes: Those were the days - daily visits with local farmers bringing their milk to the Factory.
 My first job at 15 was working for cheesemaker Blake Johnson for $3 a day,7 days a week.
 Still remember the whole process as if it was yesterday.